(Lonicera edulis kamtschatica)

 Visit Haskap Canada Association for more information on producing and marketing Canadian haskaps or the University of Saskatchewan Haskap Research Program.

-We are propagating the U. of S. cultivars, Borealis, Tundra, Indigo Gem (9-15), Indigo Treat (9-91) and Indigo Yum (9-92) and two from One Green World Nursery in Oregon, Berry Smart Blue and Berry Smart Belle.
+We are propagating the U. of S. cultivars, Borealis, Tundra, Indigo Gem (9-15), Indigo Treat (9-91) and Indigo Yum (9-92) and one from One Green World Nursery in Oregon, Berry Smart Blue.

 Borealis has the largest (1.62 g) and best tasting fruit, and is best for U-picks and home gardens.
 Fruit bruise easily when mechanically harvested so this cultivar should not be used for processing.
 This is the best haskap for fresh eating.